redis/NRedisStack/Examples/BasicJsonExamples.md

     4. [Array Item](#array_delete)

 ## Business value statement <a name="value"></a>
-Document stores are a NoSQL database type that provide flexible schemas and access patterns that are familiar to developers.
-Redis can provide document store functionality natively with its JSON data type.
-This allows Redis to complement existing document store databases such as MongoDB or provide standalone JSON document storage.
+Document stores are a NoSQL database type that provide flexible schemas and access patterns familiar to developers.
+Redis natively provides document store functionality with its JSON data type.
+Hence, Redis complements existing document store databases such as MongoDB or provides standalone JSON document storage.

 ## Create <a name="create"></a>
 ### Syntax